Cloudbet: KYC & Verification

 This page is about where that verification ceiling actually sits, what the dual-regulator setup means for it, and how Cloudbet's "Light at scale" posture differs from both the zero-document operators and the routine-KYC ones.

 The interaction with the no-limit policy is the part worth understanding.
 At most casinos a very large withdrawal hits both a per-transaction cap and a KYC check.
-At Cloudbet there is no cap — so verification at the top end is the single mechanism standing between a large balance and the wallet, which is why it's applied deliberately rather than routinely.
+At Cloudbet, verification is the single mechanism: complete Level 2 up front and the cap side of the equation disappears before you ever need it.
+For a high roller the operational advice writes itself: verify before the big win, not after.
 Full cash-out mechanics are on the Cloudbet withdrawal page.

 What the dual licence means for verification

 Cloudbet operates under two regulators: Curaçao eGaming and the Kahnawake Gaming Commission, a First Nations regulator in Quebec active since 1996.
 The dual-licence posture is unusual among crypto casinos and it shapes the compliance side.
-Kahnawake layers its own standards — segregated player funds, dispute-resolution procedures — on top of the Curaçao framework.
+Kahnawake layers its own standards (segregated player funds, dispute-resolution procedures) on top of the Curaçao framework.
 For a player, the practical implication is that any verification request comes from an operator answerable to two regulators rather than one, and that there are two escalation paths if a verified withdrawal is ever disputed.

 Cloudbet vs full no-KYC and vs routine-KYC

-Cloudbet KYC — FAQ
+Cloudbet KYC FAQ

 The verification questions players actually ask before depositing at Cloudbet.